-Criminals who strike farms, homes and businesses in rural Alabama are in the cross hairs of an elite group of law enforcement officers taking aim at country crime.
+Criminals who strike farms, homes and businesses, and timber forests in rural Alabama are in the cross hairs of an elite group of law enforcement officers taking aim at country crime.

 The Alabama Legislature authorized the Alabama Agricultural and Rural Crime Unit as part of the Alabama Law Enforcement Agency.
 Members of the unit were selected for their extensive law enforcement training and experience, along with their passion for rural Alabama.